Advice & Guides

 Evoking a true symbol of romance and love, a heart shaped diamond is perfect for engagement rings but also in necklace pendants.
 The shape has been recorded as early as the 1600s and continues to prove popular even now.
 Essentially a pear shaped diamond with a cleft, it’s a cut that offers amazing brilliance.

 The Asscher shape has royal history, as it was commissioned by King Edward VII to be cut for the famous English crown jewels.
 The shape was also popular in the 1920s, art deco movement but lost popularity soon after that and could only be found in vintage jewellery.
-Now it’s proving popular again and we sell a stunning range in our jewellery here on the Brown Family Jewellers website.
+Now it’s proving popular again and we sell a stunning range in our jewellery here on the Browns website.

 Radiant diamond shapes are rectangular and offer stunning brilliance.
 Their longer length ensures hands look slender but their simple design ensures plenty of light return and sparkle.